Position title: Evaluation Scientist

 Madison, WI 53726

-Elizabeth Feder is an evaluator and policy analyst at the University of Wisconsin-Madison Population Health Institute.
-She conducts work on a range of projects that span public health and health care, including Health Impact Assessments and policy-oriented program evaluations with an emphasis on community mental health and substance use disorders.
+Elizabeth Feder is an evaluator and policy analyst working on a range of projects that span public health and health care, including Health Impact Assessments and policy-oriented program evaluations with an emphasis on community mental health and substance use disorders.
 She conducts qualitative and mixed-methods evaluations and works directly with community coalitions to help them develop their capacity for community outreach, strategic planning, program implementation, and evaluation.
 Her evaluation work is guided by the belief that evaluation is a collaborative tool for promoting social justice.

 She joined the Institute in 2009 and until 2016 was the former director of the Evidence Based Health Policy Project, a knowledge-exchange that connects academic researchers with public and private sector policy-makers and decision leaders.
 Dr. Feder has taught this content with both public health and medical students.